Subject · Business Studies

 Current-affairs habit

 Strong Business students follow the financial press (FT, Economist, BBC Business, This is Money).
-Tutors help build the habit and connect contemporary events to syllabus topics — a reform of corporation tax, a high-profile merger, a changing demographic trend.
+Tutors help build the habit and connect contemporary events to syllabus topics: a reform of corporation tax, a high-profile merger, a changing demographic trend.

 Choosing a Business tutor

-• Industry experience helps — tutors with actual commercial backgrounds (consultants, accountants, MBAs) bring practical context that pure academic tutors may not.
+Confirm the board: Edexcel, AQA, OCR, or Eduqas; specifications differ in topic emphasis and exam structure.
+Strong on quantitative content: ask explicitly about coaching the calculations expected at A-level, since some Business tutors are weaker on the maths.
+Currency on real-world business events: strong Business tutors actively follow business news.
+Industry experience helps: tutors with actual commercial backgrounds (consultants, accountants, MBAs) bring practical context that pure academic tutors may not.
 For BTEC Business specifically, industry experience is a real differentiator.

 Ready to find a tutor?

-Free to browse, free to message. £20 one-off to unlock contact details.
+Free to browse, free to message. £9.99 one-off to unlock contact-sharing with one tutor.

 Find a Business tutor